maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 * The query execution begins with individual table scans before joining, allowing each node to work with its local data first.
 * The execution metrics show relatively modest network costs, indicating some colocation benefits.

+> [!IMPORTANT]
+> The relatively high network costs in this plan (compared to CPU and IO) suggest that in this specific query, data is being moved between nodes.
+In a larger production cluster with more data, you would likely see more significant benefits from colocation.

 #### Optimizing for Better Colocation

 To further leverage colocation benefits: